BruhfessorX/cybercraft5e/docs/player-options/classes/ghostlink.md

 ---

 ### Cloak
-At 1st level, as a bonus action, spend 1 GEP to become invisible until the start of your next turn or until you attack.
+At 1st level, as a bonus action, spend 1 PP to become invisible until the start of your next turn or until you attack.

 ---

 ### Phase Step
-At 2nd level, as a bonus action, spend 1 GEP to teleport up to 10 ft. to an unoccupied space you can see.
+At 2nd level, as a bonus action, spend 1 PP to teleport up to 10 ft. to an unoccupied space you can see.

 ---